lipp/lua-jet/API.md

 ### fetcher:unfetch([callbacks])

 Sends a 'unfetch' Jet message to the daemon.
+No more notifications are send to the peer.

+### fetcher:fetch([callbacks])

+Sends a 'fetch' Jet message to the daemon.
+Notifications will be send again to the peer.
+This is shorthand for creating the same fetcher again with `pi:fetch(...)`.

+### fetcher:is_fetching([callbacks])

+Returns true if the fetch is currently active/fetching.

 ## state